Tips for Effective Advocacy Strategy & Communication

 Know Your Lawmakers

 Find your members of Congress.
-Read about them, their committees and interests so that you can tailor your pitch accordingly.
+Read about them, their committees and interests so that you can tailor your pitch to build a relationship.

 Choose How You Will Take Action